-The 2018 Road World Championships route looks set to be one of the toughest in history, with organisers of race in the Austrian city of Innsbruck saying that the race will feature climbs of “Flanders-style steepness”.
+The 2018 Road World Championships route looks set to be one of the toughest in history, with organisers of the race in the Austrian city of Innsbruck including ramps of up to 25 per cent in the elite men’s road race.

 The official routes for all of the 2018 events, which take place from September 23-30, were revealed at the 2017 Worlds in Bergen with the elite men’s road race set to cover over 5,000m of climbing over a distance of 265km.

 The men’s race will start in the town of Kufstein and begin with seven circuits of 24km of the ‘Olympic Circuit’ before heading northwards towards the Hungerburg settlement in the north where they’ll hit a climb featuring 25 per cent sections.
 The men’s peloton will then head back towards the centre of Innsbruck where the race will conclude.